davidoram/beaker/docs/transcript.md

 # Episode 2

 Hi and welcome to my series on "Production grade system development".
-My name is Dave Oram and I'll be your gude as we look at episode 2 covering our "high level architectural goals".
+My name is Dave Oram and I'll be your gude as we todays espisode which covers our "high level architectural goals".

-If you want to learn more about this video series, I encourage you take a look at that, its only a few minutes long.
+If you want to learn more about this video series, I encourage you take a look at the previous video which provides a brief introduction to all teh things that we will be covering.

 OK, today we will be covering off the high level architecture.
 If you want to follow along point your browser at https://github.com/davidoram/beaker, or just watch as we walk through the our high level arhcitecture.